Tracking and Mapping in Medical Computer Vision: A Review: Discussion

+Progress has been made recently in terms of feature detection and matching for computer vision as a whole.
+For matching points between images, feature-metric refinement, which has been used for pose in SfM~\citep{sarlinPixelPerfectStructureFromMotionFeaturemetric2023} is an appetizing alternative to having detections be repeatable.
+It is promising since it offers the best of both worlds - they detect in a sparse manner, but are not limited to matching sparse points.
+Feature transformers can also be used for finding correspondences~\citep{sunLoFTRDetectorFreeLocal2021,jiangCOTRCorrespondenceTransformer2021a}, although at higher computational cost since they require a full-image search.
+Alternatives can improve efficiency by conditioning motion on surrounding detected or tracked points in 2D~\citep{schmidtFastGraphRefinement2022a,moingDenseOpticalTracking2023} or 3D~\citep{schmidtSENDDSparseEfficient2023}.

+With neural networks, we can learn point matching as a graph function of two point sets.
+For finding point-to-point matching between point sets, there are works such as SuperGlue~\citep{sarlinSuperGlueLearningFeature2020} and LightGlue~\citep{lindenbergerLightGlueLocalFeature2023} that use a cross attention graph neural network to estimate correspondence between two point sets.
+These are useful in the cases where the detections are accurate and have direct correspondences.

-\textit{Detection:} Feature-metric refinement, which has been used for pose in SfM~\citet{sarlinPixelPerfectStructureFromMotionFeaturemetric2023}, is an appetizing alternative to having detections be repeatable, since it offers the best of both worlds - they detect in a sparse manner, but are not limited to matching sparse points.
-Alternative means to use detections is to not treat matching as such a one-to-one problem.
-With neural networks, we can learn matching as a graph function of two point sets If an object midpoint is only detected in one image, but the ends are detected in another, we should be able to softly match and use the end points to determine the midpoint in the other image (see Fig.~\ref{fig:matchinggraph}).
+Alternative means to use detections is to not treat matching as such a one-to-one problem, in particular since points are not always detected, or visible.
+If an object midpoint is only detected in one image, but the ends are detected in another, we should be able to softly match and use the end points to determine the midpoint in the other image (see Fig.~\ref{fig:matchinggraph}).
+Transformer-based trackers that use cross-attention~\citep{karaevCoTrackerItBetter2023a} might be able to address this problem indirectly.